EMI-Group/evox/docs/source/guide/advanced/3-custom-alg-pro.md

 ### More on the problem's state

-If you still wonders what the problem's state actually do, here are the explanations.
+If you still wonder what the problem's state actually does, here are the explanations.

-Unlike numerical benchmark functions, real-life problems are more complex, and may require stateful computations.
+Unlike numerical benchmark functions, real-life problems are more complex and may require stateful computations.
 Here are some examples:

-- When dealing with ANN training, we often have training, validation and testing phase.
+- When dealing with ANN training, we often have the training, validation and testing phases.
   This implies that the same solution could have different fitness values during different phases.
-  So clearly, we can't model the `evaluate` as a stateless pure function any more.
+  So clearly, we can't model the `evaluate` as a stateless pure function anymore.
-  To implement this mechanism, simple put an value in the state to indicate the phase.
+  To implement this mechanism, simply put a value in the state to indicate the phase.
-- Virtual batch norm is a effective trick especially when dealing with RL tasks.
+- Virtual batch norm is an effective trick especially when dealing with RL tasks.
-  To implement this mechanism, the problem must be stateful, as the problem have to remember the initial batch norm parameters during the first run.
+  To implement this mechanism, the problem must be stateful, as the problem has to remember the initial batch norm parameters during the first run.

 ## Example

 Here we give an example of implementing the OneMax problem, along with a genetic algorithm that solves this problem.
-The problem itself is straight forward, the fitness is defined as the sum of every digits in a fixed-length bitstring.
+The problem itself is straightforward, the fitness is defined as the sum of every digit in a fixed-length bitstring.
 For example, "100111" gives 4 and "000101" gives 2.

-Let's starts with implementing the OneMax problem.
+Let's start with implementing the OneMax problem.
 In JAX a bitstring can be easily represented with a tensor of type bool.

 ```python